-The Biotechnology Technician program trains students for work in medical, industrial, or agricultural research.
-The program is designed to give hands-on practical experience as well as theoretical knowledge in a variety of laboratory procedures.
-During the final semester, students will complete an internship at a local institution, hospital or business.
+The Biotechnology Technician program trains students for work in medical, industrial or agricultural research.
+The program is designed to provide hands-on practical experience and theoretical knowledge in a variety of laboratory procedures.
+During the final semester, students complete an internship at a local institution, hospital or business.

-The Biotechnology Forensic Science Technician Concentration provides students with the biotechnology and forensic skills necessary for working in a federal, state, local or private criminal investigation laboratory.
-The core program consists of intensive laboratory based courses, culminating in an internship.
+The Biotechnology Forensic Science Technician Concentration provides students with the biotechnology and forensic skills necessary to work in a federal, state, local or private criminal investigation laboratory.
+The core program consists of intensive laboratory-based coursework that culminates in an internship.

 - Before applying to the Biotechnology Technician Program, students should contact Dr. Amy Waddell, Biotechnology Coordinator, or Dr. Juliann Waits, Forensics Coordinator, for advising.

 - Being admitted to Southwest does not guarantee admission to the Biotechnology Program.
 View the Criteria for Admission to Specialized or Limited-Enrollment Programs information.

 - View a listing of all Biotechnology courses for the current semester.
 The Biotechnology Program is primarily taught on the Union Avenue Campus which is convenient to downtown and Midtown Memphis.